13 Startup Metrics to Keep a Pulse on Your Business

 This gives you an NPS score of 22.

-Wondering how your NPS stack up against other startups in your industry?
+Wondering how your NPS stacks up against other startups in your industry?
 Here are some benchmarks from Retently.

-Gaining new customers is great, but if the cost is too high, your startup could be digging itself into a hole.
+Gaining new customers always sounds great, but if the cost is too high, your startup could be digging itself into a hole.

-That’s why tracking customer acquisition cost is crucial to long-term growth and success.
+That’s why tracking customer acquisition cost (CAC) is crucial to your long-term growth and success.

 Customer acquisition cost is exactly what it sounds like—how much is your startup spending in sales and marketing to acquire a single customer?

-Your CAC can indicate the effectiveness of your current sales and marketing strategies.
-You can calculate it using the following formula:
+Your CAC can indicate the effectiveness of your current sales and marketing strategies, and you can calculate it using the following formula:

 Let’s take a look at the following chart to calculate an example: